omatheuspimenta/GRAMEP/docs/basic_usage.md

 The `word` parameter is especially useful for identifying areas of interest within the investigation.
 The `step` parameter, on the other hand, sets the size of the sliding window and whether overlap between the k-mers derived from each sequence is required.

+!!! info "`--mode` parameter"
+    There are two modes for performing the analysis: `snps` and `indels`.
+The `snps` mode is used to identify SNP-type mutations, while the `indels` mode detects insertion, deletion, and substitution-type mutations.
+    The choice of mode depends on the objective.
+The `snps` mode is generally faster, whereas the `indels` mode may take longer to execute.
+Additionally, when using the `indels` mode, it is necessary to adjust the `--snps-max` parameter, as the results are obtained using the Myers algorithm.

 By utilizing the previously provided downloadable data, we can proceed to run an example aimed at identifying the most informative SNPs for a specific SARS-CoV-2 variant.

 !!! info "`--save-path` parameter"